BayAreaMetro/travel-model-one/utilities/TIP/readme.md

 ## Common error messages
 `RuntimeError: Not signed into Portal.`

-Sometimes I get this error message if it has been a while since I last open ArcGIS Pro.
+Sometimes I get this error message if it has been a while since I last opened ArcGIS Pro.
 Stackexchange says try reopening ArcGIS Pro and refreshing your connection to the license.
 See: https://gis.stackexchange.com/questions/238985/avoiding-arcgisscripting-runtimeerror-not-signed-into-portal-from-arcpy-with-ar